Detection under Privileged Information: Discussion

-Our preceding discussions have focused on domains that build models using supervised learning.
-However, privileged information is not restricted to such domains, but are readily adaptable problems and machine learning settings.
-For example, privileged information can be adapted to settings with unsupervised~\cite{feyereisl2012privileged}, regression~\cite{yang2013privileged}, and metric learning~\cite{fouad2013incorporating}.
-Indeed, Jonschkowski et al. provide a discussion of how privileged information can be adapted to these other learning settings~\cite{sideInformation}.
+Privileged information is not restricted to the domains discussed above, but are readily adaptable problems and machine learning settings.
+For example, privileged information can be adapted to settings with unsupervised, regression, and metric learning~\cite{sideInformation}.
+With respect to detection, we consider several illustrative uses of privileged information below:

-Further, there are many domains in which privileged information would prove useful beyond those explored in the previous section.
-To illustrate, we highlight three such systems and the privileged data that they may support below.

-\textbf{Mobile Device Security -} The growth of mobile malware requires the presence of robust malware detectors on mobile devices.
-One might consider collecting data for numerous type of attacks, when at training time energy is less of a problem; however, exhaustive data collection at run-time can have high energy costs and induce noticeable interface lag.
+\textbf{Mobile Device Security} - The growth of mobile malware requires robust malware detectors on mobile devices.
+Current systems collect data for numerous type of attacks; however, exhaustive data collection at runtime can have high energy costs and induce noticeable interface lag.
 As a consequence, users may disable the detection mechanism~\cite{bickford2011security}.
-We postulate that the high-cost features can be defined as privileged information to avoid this problem.
+We note that high-cost features can be defined as privileged information to combat this problem.

-\textbf{Enterprise Security -} Enterprise systems use audit data generated from a diverse set of devices and information sources for analysis~\cite{cardenas2013big}.
-For instance, products such as HP Archsight~\cite{archsight} and IBM QRadar~\cite{ibmqradar} collect data from hosts, applications, and network devices in incredible volumes (e.g., 100K events per second yielding to 42 TB of compressed data).
-These massive data sets are mined for patterns identifying sophisticated threats and vulnerabilities~\cite{zuech2015intrusion}.
-However, runtime environments may be overwhelmed by data collection and processing at run-time which makes them impractical for many settings.
-In such cases, features involving complex and expensive data collection can be defined as privileged to balance the real-time costs and detection accuracy.
+\textbf{Enterprise Security} - Enterprise systems use audit data generated from a diverse set of devices and information sources for analysis~\cite{cardenas2013big}.
+For instance, SIEM products collect data from hosts, applications, and network devices in incredible volumes (\eg 100K events per second yielding to 42 TB of compressed data).
+These massive datasets are mined for patterns identifying sophisticated threats and vulnerabilities.
+However, systems may be overwhelmed by feature collection and processing at runtime which makes their collection impractical for many settings.
+In such cases, features involving complex and expensive data collection can be defined as privileged to balance the real-time costs and accuracy.